In this post: Lithium Vs. AGM – A Battery Showdown

 Tipping The Scale In The Right Direction

 Ok, we admit it.
-We’re starting to see few benefits to going with AGM (with one exception that we’ll discuss below).
+We’re not seeing many benefits to going with AGM over lithium (with one exception that we’ll discuss below).
 And weight is another factor where lithium strikes again.
 Lithium batteries weigh 50% less than AGM.
-Now depending upon what you’re powering, saving weight here and there might not matter.
+Now depending on what you’re powering, saving weight here and there might not matter.
 But if you have multiple batteries in an RV, that weight is going to add up and increase fuel costs.
 Or if you have a golf cart, you may experience some serious lag if you have a hefty battery on board.
 Decreasing weight is a major benefit for some.
 Lugging around lighter batteries is better on your back too.

 A bass boat in the middle of the lake, and a quote about how good the lithium batteries are compared to AGM and lead acid batteries.